zuckung/endless-sky-plugins/README.md

 Accept the job, start, land again, and the list of reputations pops up.<br>

-Its shows the values in steps of 10, from -1000 to +1000.<br>

-I took just the 30 most useful reputations.
-Full list made landing lag.<br>
+I took just the 30 most useful reputations.<br>

 <br>